michaeljclark/crefl/README.md

 - const, volatile and restrict are not yet supported.
 - GNU attributes (`__attribute__`) are not yet supported.
 - file format is subject to change and needs to be more compact.
-- variable, uniform and function addresses are not yet supported.
 - the pointed-to type for pointers are not yet supported.
 - complex number types are not yet supported.
+- function addresses are not yet supported.

 ### crefl dependencies